Splitting differential equations using Galois theory: Introduction

 In Section \ref{section: logdiff}, we focus on the case of the logarithmic derivative.
 In subsection \ref{subsection: log-diff-prel}, we prove various results around splitting of the logarithmic derivative.
 We connect it with another notion of splitting, which we call \emph{product-splitting}, introduced by Jin in his thesis \cite{jin2019logarithmic} and further studied by Jin and Moosa in \cite{jin2020internality}.
 In \cite[Conjecture 5.4]{jin2019logarithmic}, Jin conjectures that almost splitting and product splitting are equivalent in the specific case where the image of the fibration is internal.
 We prove that splitting and product-splitting are equivalent under some various additional assumptions, making progress on Jin's conjecture.
 We then prove an algebraic characterization of product-splitting, which leads us to prove Theorem \ref{theo: B} (Corollary \ref{cor: almost-split-char}).

-In Subsection \ref{subsection: nilpotent}, we consider any fibration $\dl: p \rightarrow \dl(p)$, where $p$ is internal, and the binding group of $\dl(p)$ nilpotent.
+In Subsection \ref{subsection: nilpotent}, we consider any fibration $\dl: p \rightarrow \dl(p)$, where $p$ is almost internal to the constants, and the binding group of $\dl(p)$ nilpotent.
 In that case, we obtain automatic splitting by Theorem \ref{theo: A} (Theorem \ref{theo: splits if nilpotent base}).
-As an example of application, we prove that the logarithmic derivative pullback of the generic type of a Picard-Vessiot extension with nilpotent binding group is never almost internal to the constants.
+As an example of application, we prove that the logarithmic derivative pullback of the generic type of a linear differential equation with nilpotent binding group is never almost internal to the constants.

 Finally, Subsection \ref{subsection: elliptic} is dedicated to proving Theorem \ref{theo: C} (Corollary \ref{cor: jin-moosa-answer}): we construct an example of a non-split fibration by the logarithmic derivative, answering a question of Jin and Moosa in \cite[bottom of page 5]{jin2020internality}.